jpeters64/GettingCleaningDataCourseProject/README.md

 ## Program run_analysis.R

-run_analysis.R file contains all the code to perform the project tasks described above CodeBook.MD file  contains information about the data used, variables created, and transformations performed in run_analysis.R. combinedDatasetSummary.txt file contains the output of the program as described by task 5 above
+- run_analysis.R file contains all the code to perform the project tasks described above

+- CodeBook.MD file  contains information about the data used, variables created, and transformations performed in run_analysis.R.

+- combinedDatasetSummary.txt file contains the output of the program as described by task 5 above

 In order to run the program do the following:
-a.
-Download the "getdata_projectfiles_UCI HAR Dataset.zip" file from the URL specified above
+-  Download the "getdata_projectfiles_UCI HAR Dataset.zip" file from the URL specified above
-b.
-Unzip it unmodified into you R working directory so that you see a "UCI HAR Dataset" directory directly under your R working directory
+- Unzip it unmodified into you R working directory so that you see a "UCI HAR Dataset" directory directly under your R working directory
-c.
-Import run_analysis.R into RStudio
+- Import run_analysis.R into RStudio